walls-of-doom/walls-of-doom/README.md

 3. SDL 2 headers
 4. System headers

-# Implementation Notes

-These are notes on some of the modules of the project to help new developers get to know the project structure better without having to look into the source code.

-## IO

-Before using the IO capabilities of Walls of Doom, `initialize()` must be called.
-Before quitting the game, `finalize()` must be called to free associated resources.

-## Logger

-Walls of Doom has a very simple logger which can be used by the `log_message()` function.
-If for some reason logging fails, it fail silently and the program is not interrupted.

-If one must use the logger without initializing the other IO functions, the logger module may be independently initialized by calling `initialize_logger()` and finalized by calling `finalize_logger()`.

-## Menu

-Under the Menu name is grouped most of the logic that deals with handling user interactions outside of the game.
-This includes menu item selection, the top scores functionality and the auxiliary functions of these parts of the application.

-## Physics

-The Physics module is where most of the calculations and checks take place.
-Walking, falling, jumping, the fetching of perks, and death are some of the things that fall under the scope of this module.

-## Random

-Before using the PRNG, you can initialize it with the current time by calling `seed_random()`.

-This project uses the **[xoroshiro+](http://xoroshiro.di.unimi.it/)** algorithm to efficiently generate pseudo-random numbers with a big period.

-The convenience function that returns an integer in the specified range uses multiple random numbers modulo the next power of two to prevent the modulo bias that comes with more naive approaches.

 # License

 It is licensed under the BSD 3-Clause license.
 See LICENSE.txt for more